-He was born in the city of Guadalajara on 26th of January, 1990 and at the age of six, he began to drive karting.
+Sergio Perez Mendoza was born in the city of Guadalajara on January 26, 1990, and at the age of six, he began to drive karting.
 Despite being the youngest driver on the grid, Sergio was regularly among the best drivers.
 Over the years he scored many wins, while in 1998 he became the youngest national champion in the junior category.

 Checo (which is Sergio’s nickname) stayed in karting until the end of 2003 and because of his great performance, he caught the eyes of Escuderia Telmex scouts.
 After he has won many national championships, Perez also won international Easy Kart 125 shootout and proved that he was ready for another level.